Israel-Iran 2025: Developments in Iran’s nuclear programme and military action

 Analysts judge Turkey, which backed the opposition, as the most likely beneficiary of Assad’s fall.
 Turkey had been in failed negotiations with Assad to normalise relations in 2023 and 2024, with the aim of returning Syrian refugees from Turkey.
 Turkey hosts around 2.9 million Syrian refugees.
 Turkey has offered to help train the armed forces of Syria if requested.

 To Iran and Lebanese Hezbollah, the fall of Assad marks a strategic defeat for Iran’s “axis of resistance”.
-This is a network of armed and terrorist groups Iran has developed, including Iraqi militias, Assad in Syria, Hezbollah in Lebanon, Hamas in Gaza and the Houthis in Yemen, to threaten Israel and others.
-The loss of Assad cuts a significant land route from Iran to Lebanon and follows the weakening of Hezbollah, Hamas and Iran as military forces in their conflicts with Israel in 2023-25.
+This is a network of armed and terrorist groups Iran has developed, including Hezbollah in Lebanon, Hamas in Gaza and the Houthis in Yemen, to threaten Israel and others.
+The loss of Assad cuts a significant land route from Iran to Lebanon.
+It follows the weakening of Hezbollah, Hamas and Iran as military forces in their conflicts with Israel.

 Russia was also a significant backer of President Assad, and its military bases in Syria were thought to have allowed it to project power across the Mediterranean and the Middle East and North Africa.
 The HTS interim defence minister says HTS is open to Russia retaining some bases, if it benefits Syria.
 Russian withdrawal from some areas has been reported in the meantime.

 The consequences for Israel are also uncertain.
 There was no direct conflict between Bashar al-Assad and Israel, but the two countries have never signed a peace agreement and fought significant conflicts from 1948 onwards.
-The Israeli government says it considers threats from Syria to have “intensified”.
+The Israeli government says it considers threats from Syria to have “intensified” and is reportedly seeking a Syria with a weak central government.
+However, the US also hopes Syria and Israel may establish diplomatic relations.
+The status of the Golan Heights is one challenge to this recognition, but some analysts judge that a security agreement may be achievable.

 Islamic State lost its last territory in Syria in 2019.
 However, the US warned the group has claimed double the number of attacks in Syria in 2024 as in 2023 and may seek to take advantage of Assad’s fall.

 The US has 2,000 troops in Syria, most of which are based in the north east alongside the SDF.
-The Biden administration said the troops would remain to ensure the defeat of Islamic State.
+The Trump administration says it will half their number.
 The SDF holds several thousand Islamic State fighters in detention, as well as hosting camps of around 40,000 family and other members.
-The US has been seeking their repatriation, citing risks of radicalisation in camps and increased Islamic State activity.
+The US has been seeking their repatriation, citing risks of radicalisation in camps and increased Islamic State activity

 19 December 2024: Added information on UK, US and EU engagement with HTS, Israeli actions in the Golan Heights, and positions of HTS and SDF.